Home > Residents > Culture, Leisure & Sports > Travelling outside Hong Kong > Travelling outside Hong Kong

 If you access a control point by a private vehicle, the Transport Department offers a Strategic Route Map on its website so you can plan ahead.
 You can use the map to find out the Route and Exit number along your journey including destination like various “control points”.
 If you are travelling away from Hong Kong through the Airport, the Airport Authority website offers general information on departures, a list of goods you cannot take with you, and flight information for all commercial airlines.

 When you are outside Hong Kong, you may need assistance in the case of an emergency.
-If an unfortunate situation takes place in the Mainland, you may contact the Assistance to Hong Kong Residents Unit (AHU) of the Immigration Department, the Office of the Government of the Hong Kong Special Administrative Region in Beijing, or the Economic and Trade Office of the Government of the Hong Kong Special Administrative Region in Guangdong.
-If you need to seek assistance in places other than Mainland China, you may contact AHU or Chinese Diplomatic and Consular Missions in that state.
+If an unfortunate situation takes place in the Mainland, you may contact the Assistance to Hong Kong Residents Unit (AHU) of the Immigration Department, the Office of the Government of the Hong Kong Special Administrative Region in Beijing (HKBJO), the Hong Kong Economic and Trade Office in Shanghai (SHETO), the Economic and Trade Office of the Government of the Hong Kong Special Administrative Region in Chengdu (CDETO), the Hong Kong Economic and Trade Office in Wuhan (WHETO) or the Hong Kong Economic and Trade Office in Guangdong (GDETO).
+If you need to seek assistance in places outside Chinese territory, you may contact the AHU or the Chinese Diplomatic and Consular Missions in that state.